-It gave it a bit more of film feel since my preset are pretty good about rolling off the highlights and lifting the blacks, and most importantly they have better tonal curves than what you can get with the in-camera shadow and highlight controls with the Fujifilm cameras.
+It gave it a bit more of a film feel since my preset is pretty good about rolling off the highlights and lifting the blacks, and most importantly they have better tonal curves than what you can get with the in-camera shadow and highlight controls with the Fujifilm cameras.

-These looks were mostly based on a Kodachrome style which uses a Classic Chrome with a WB shift of +2 Red -5 Blue.
+These looks were mostly based on a Kodachrome style that uses a Classic Chrome with a WB shift of +2 Red -5 Blue.
 And a Superia look which uses Classic Neg and a WB shift of +3 Red and +1 Blue.
-Then I mess around with the shadows, highlights and clarity depending on the scene.
+Then I mess around with the shadows, highlights, and clarity depending on the scene.

 |**This website contains affiliate links and I will be compensated if you click them to make a purchase.|